 For this to process well in favor of Apple, the likes of Amazon India and Flipkart might be easy to bring on board as supporters.
 But, covering the wide landscape of the nation through retail outlets needs a stronger presence.

 Indian independent sellers are yet to achieve organizing aspects in adopting modern payment systems.
 This again needs Apple to heavily invest in establishing a large network of stores, so that its payment mechanism is well supported.

 On a similar note, Samsung Pay (launched in the country in March) has the exclusive hardware for supporting payments via a maximum number of card-swiping devices.
 But, Apple Pay is compatible with only NFC-equipped payment terminals.

-Summary for Apple Pay in India
+Summary of Apple Pay in India

 Considering these points, Apple Pay may not be expected to become widely available very soon.
-But Cue’s words that include ‘long-term stay’ are to bring hopes to the fans – “We are here for the long term to make sure that when we are building new products or enhancing existing products, we are thinking of India.”
+But Cue’s words that include ‘long-term stay’ are to bring hope to the fans – “We are here for the long term to make sure that when we are building new products or enhancing existing products, we are thinking of India.”